Congratulations on your new wedsite. Looking forward to attending your wedding in Kenya on 19 April 2018.

 Welcome to our wedsite!
 We got engaged in December 2016, and are now in the process of making our way to Kenya, for our long awaited wedding!
 We've created this wedsite as a fun, convenient, and special way for friends and family who are both near and far to participate and celebrate with us.
 We hope you'll use it to get to know us better and keep up-to-date on our future plans.

 Here you can read about how we met, meet our families and view all the wedding events.
 We've also included some fun stuff like a poll, a gallery for viewing photo albums, and a way for you to leave us a note in our virtual guestbook!
+Please don't forget to RSVP on the event's page.

 We are so grateful for all the positive influences in our lives!
 Thank you to all our friends and family for your love and support over the years.
 Thanks for sharing our joy!